Never Close Our Eyes

 "Never Close Our Eyes" is a song by American singer Adam Lambert from his second studio album, Trespassing.
-The song was released as the album's second single on April 14, 2012.
-It was written and produced by Bruno Mars, Philip Lawrence, Ari Levine, Dr. Luke, and Cirkut.
-The song was met with glowing reviews for the most part, as critics praised it for being a much better offering than previous single "Better Than I Know Myself".
+The song was written and produced by Bruno Mars, Philip Lawrence, Ari Levine, Dr. Luke, and Cirkut.
+It was released as the album's second single on April 14, 2012 and was met with glowing reviews for the most part, as critics praised it for being a much better offering than the previous single "Better Than I Know Myself".
 The single performed moderately well on the charts.
-Unlike singles past, "Never Close Our Eyes" is Lambert's first top twenty hit in the United Kingdom, debuting and peaking at number seventeen.
-The song is also Lambert's second US top ten club hit peaking at number six on the chart.
+Unlike past singles, "Never Close Our Eyes" is Lambert's first top 20 hit in the United Kingdom, debuting and peaking at number 17.
+The song is also Lambert's second US top 10 club hit, peaking at number six on the chart.

 Background and release

 After the moderate impact that "Better Than I Know Myself" had on the charts, Lambert postponed his second album Trespassing for a May release.
-Later, on April 11, 2012, Lambert announced that "Never Close Our Eyes" will be the second single and included a photo of the single's artwork.
+Lambert later announced on April 11, 2012 that "Never Close Our Eyes" would be the second single and included a photo of the single's artwork.
 The song premiered the following day through his SoundCloud profile.
 The song was released on April 16, 2012.